sbrcly/sbrcly/README.md

 ### Hi there 👋, My name is Scott Barclay
 #### I'm a web developer

 I'm brand new here but my portfolio will be ready by the beginning of December 2021.
-And my list of planned projects is growing each and every day.
-So please stay tuned!
+My catolog of planned projects is getting larger by the day, so please stay tuned!

 Skills: JavaScript / CSS / HTML